Club of Rome

 The Club of Rome is a nonprofit, informal organization of intellectuals and business leaders whose goal is a critical discussion of pressing global issues.
 The Club of Rome was founded in 1968 at Accademia dei Lincei in Rome, Italy.
-It consists of one hundred full members selected from current and former heads of state and government, UN administrators, high-level politicians and government officials, diplomats, scientists, economists, and business leaders from around the globe.
+At least until the early 2000s, the 'main club' has allegedly been limited to one hundred members, often selected from current and former heads of state and government, UN administrators, high-level politicians, diplomats, scientists, economists, and business leaders from around the globe.
 It stimulated considerable public attention in 1972 with the first report to the Club of Rome, The Limits to Growth.
 Since 1 July 2008, the organization has been based in Winterthur, Switzerland.

 History

-Formation
+Origins

+In 1965, the Italian industrialist Aurelio Peccei gave a speech about the dramatic scientific and technological changes happening in the world.
+The speech was noticed by Alexander King, a British scientist who had advised the British government, and who was currently serving as Director-General for Scientific Affairs at the OECD.
+King arranged a meeting with Peccei.
+The pair shared a lack of confidence that the problems faced by the world could be solved by development and technological progress.

-The Club of Rome was founded in April 1968 by Aurelio Peccei, an Italian industrialist, and Alexander King, Director-General for Scientific Affairs at the OECD.
-It was formed when a small international group of people from the fields of academia, civil society, diplomacy, and industry met at Villa Farnesina in Rome, hence the name.
+In April 1968, Peccei and King convened a small international group of people from the fields of academia, civil society, diplomacy, and industry met at Villa Farnesina in Rome.
+The background paper to set the tone of the meeting was entitled "A tentative framework for initiating system wide planning of world scope", by Austrian OECD consultant Erich Jantsch.
+However, the meeting was described as a "monumental flop", with discussions becoming bogged down in technical and semantic debates.

-The problématique
+After the meeting, Peccei, King, Jantsch, and Hugo Thiemann decided to form the Club of Rome, named for the city of their meeting.